 Haircare routines every woman needs

 At NUYU, the team are always sharing hair care tricks and tips.
 We love to hear about each other’s routines for making sure our hair looks its best.
 What better to do with this wisdom than share it with our lovely readers.
+Following some of our great advice will ensure you’re not left at the end of your tether with your local hair transplant clinic on speedial!
 Here we guide you through some of our best advice for all sorts of hair types and cuts.